top of page

 -- Paul Hahn

 He was known to be a very good student.
 He played the sax in the school band.
-He he had cute chick girlfriends, a ton of guy buddies.
+He had cute chick girlfriends.
+A ton of guy buddies.
 And he was already a hugely buffed man-boy at 18 years old.
 He was the quintessential “BMOC” (Big Man On Campus”).

 So…Football: Some of the other high school football teams in the SF East Bay Area came onto the field all “rah-rah.”
 With the band playing.
 And the fans applauding.
 And with some of the players heading onto the field with their helmets off so that they could wink at the cheerleaders, etc.